 WSVS is a pioneer radio station in Southside Virginia.
-It is one of the oldest radio station in the state.
+It is one of the oldest radio stations in the state.
 WSVS officially signed on April 6, 1947 and has been continuously broadcasting ever since.

 Throughout it's lifetime, WSVS aired various genres of music, as well as sports, religious programs and talk shows.
 However, country music seems to have always been at its roots.

 Many country and bluegrass artists have passed through the doors of WSVS.
 The legendary bluegrass group Lester Flatt & Earl Scruggs made WSVS their home base in 1954.
 For several months, Flatt & Scruggs recorded their daily radio shows at WSVS and then having the recordings transported to Nashville, Tennessee to air on WSM.

 Charles Johnson, otherwise known as Little Jody Rainwater, was the promoter and bassist Flatt and Scruggs and The Foggy Mountain Boys.
 When Jody (as he was known to all) decided to leave the Foggy Mountain Boys and settle down in the early 1950s, he chose WSVS and Crewe, Virginia as his home.
 Jody's programming became extremely popular.